-The work that provided the basis for this publication was supported by funding under an award with the U.S.D.A.
-Rural Development.
+The work that provided the basis for this publication was supported by funding under an award with the USDA Rural Development (RD).
 The substance and findings of the work are dedicated to the public.
 The T&MA Contractors are solely responsible for the accuracy of the statements and interpretations contained in this publication.
 Such interpretations do not necessarily reflect the views of the Government.

-Originally published in 2021 by the T&MA Contractors, this handbook is designed to provide accurate and authoritative information in regard to the subject matter covered.
+This handbook is designed to provide accurate and authoritative information regarding the subject matter covered.
 It is distributed with the understanding that the authors are not engaged in rendering legal, accounting, or other professional services.
-If legal or other expert assistance is required, the services of a competent professional person should be sought.
+If legal or other expert assistance is required, the services of a competent professional should be sought.

 All rights reserved.
-The text of this publication, or any part thereof, may not be reproduced in any manner whatsoever without written permission from the T&MA Contractors.
+The text of this publication, or any part thereof, may not be reproduced in any manner whatsoever without written permission from the appropriate T&MA Contractor (refer to the chapter's Introduction for the states covered by each region).
 If you wish to make or distribute copies, please send a request indicating the number of copies that you wish to make or distribute, the size and type of audience to whom you wish to distribute, and the type of organization or agency that you are.
 Send the request to: